funilrys/PyFunceble/docs/configuration/core.rst

     **Description:** Set the number of maximal simultaneous processes to use/create/run.

 .. warning::
-    If you do not explicitly set the :code:`^^processes` argument, we overwrite the default to the number of available CPU.
+    If you omit the :code:`--processes` argument,
+    we overwrite the default with the number of available CPU.

 :code:`mining`
 ^^^^^^^^^^^^^^